CIM PROGRAMS AND ACTIVITIES

 Supported by

-The inaugural meeting of the Fields Industrial Optimization Seminar took place on November 2, 2004.
-This series will meet once a month, on the first Tuesday, in the early evening.
+Started in November 2004 this series meets once a month, on the first Tuesday, in the early evening.
 Each meeting will comprise two related lectures on a topic in optimization; typically, one speaker will be a university-based research and the other from the private or government sector.We welcome the participation of everyone in the academic or industrial community with an interest in optimization -- theory or practice, expert or student.

 Please subscribe to the Fields mail list to be informed of upcoming seminars or